Committee Board Grants and Stimulation Fund

 There are six grounds for granting a subsidy:

-- One-off activities (e.g. organizing a Dutch championship, anniversary).
+- One-off activities (e.g. organizing a Dutch championship).

 There are three deadlines to apply for a subsidy, namely 1 December 2022, 15 February 2023 and 1 May 2023.
 You will receive a response to the application as soon as possible, at the latest within 8 weeks.
 You can submit the application using the established form.
 A budget will also have to be provided.
 Under the heading 'Application Procedures', you can find the formats you use for the application.

 A year on the board means much more than just managing an association.
 During your board year, you also develop yourself to become a full board member.
 The importance of this development has been recognized during the revision of the board grant system, which has resulted in the implementation of a range of training courses to support the personal and professional development of you as a board member.